Shawnee language

 Shawnee is closely related to other Algonquian languages, such as Mesquakie-Sauk (Sac and Fox) and Kickapoo.
 It has 260 speakers, according to a 2015 census, although the number is decreasing.
-It is a polysynthetic language with rather free word ordering.
+It is a polysynthetic language that is described as having freedom in word ordering.

 Status

 Shawnee is severely threatened, as many speakers have shifted to English.
 The approximately 200 remaining speakers are older adults.
-Some of the decline in usage of Shawnee is the result of the assimilation program carried out by Indian boarding schools, which abused, starved, and beat children who spoke their native language.
-This treatment often extended to the family of those children as well.
+Some of the decline in usage of Shawnee resulted from the United States assimilation program carried out by Indian boarding schools, which abused, starved, and beat children who spoke their Native languages.
+This treatment is often extended to the families of those children as well.

-Of the 2,000 members of the Absentee Shawnee Tribe around the city of Shawnee, more than 100 are speakers; of the 1,500 members of the Eastern Shawnee Tribe in Ottawa County, only a few elders are speakers; of the 8,000 members of the Loyal Shawnee in the Cherokee region of Oklahoma around Whiteoak, there are fewer than 12 speakers.
-Because of such low figures and the percentage of elderly speakers, Shawnee is classified as an endangered language.
-Additionally, development outside of the home has been limited.
-Apart from a dictionary and portions of the Bible translated from 1842 to 1929, there is little literature or technology support for Shawnee.
+Of the 4,576 citizens of the Absentee Shawnee Tribe around the city of Shawnee, Oklahoma, more than 100 are speakers.
+Of the 3,652 citizens of the Eastern Shawnee Tribe in Ottawa County, only a few elders are speakers.
+Of the 2,226 citizens of the Shawnee Tribe, or Loyal Shawnee in northeastern Oklahoma around White Oak, there are fewer than 12 speakers.
+Because of the low speaker population and the percentage of elderly speakers, Shawnee is classified as an endangered language.
+Additionally, language development outside of the home has been limited.
+A dictionary and portions of the Bible translated from 1842 to 1929 were translated into Shawnee.

 Language revitalization

-Absentee-Shawnee Elder George Blanchard, Sr, former governor of his tribe, teaches classes to Head Start and elementary school children, as well as evening classes for adults, at the Cultural Preservation Center in Seneca, Missouri.
+Absentee-Shawnee Elder George Blanchard Sr., former governor of his tribe, teaches classes to Head Start and elementary school children, as well as evening classes for adults, at the Cultural Preservation Center in Seneca, Missouri.
 His work was profiled on the PBS show American Experience in 2009.
-The classes are intended to encourage use of Shawnee among families at home.
+The classes are intended to encourage speaking Shawnee among families at home.
 The Eastern Shawnee have also taught language classes.
+The Shawnee Tribe launched a language immersion program in 2020 with virtual and in-person classes.

-Conversational Shawnee booklets and CDs, and a Learn Shawnee Language website are available.
+Conversational Shawnee booklets, CDs, and a Learn Shawnee Language website are available.